justinethier/husk-scheme/README.markdown

 ![husk Scheme](https://github.com/justinethier/husk-scheme/raw/master/docs/husk-scheme.png)

 husk is a dialect of Scheme written in Haskell that implements a subset of the [R5RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
-Advanced R5RS features are provided including continuations, hygenic macros, and a full numeric tower.
+Advanced R5RS features are provided including continuations, hygienic  macros, and a full numeric tower.

 husk provides many features and is intended as a good choice for certain applications, however it is not a highly optimized version of Scheme.
 Rather, the goal of the project is to provide a tight integration between Haskell and Scheme while at the same time providing an opportunity for deeper understanding of both languages.
 In addition, by closely following the R5RS standard the intent is to develop a Scheme that is as compatible as possible with other R5RS Schemes.